killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/readme.md

 kubectl wait --for=condition=Ready --namespace nvidia-network-operator pods --all
 ## Expect the following Daemonsets to be created but have zero replicas.
 Pods will be deployed by these Daemonsets when workers are added.
 kubectl wait ds --for=jsonpath='{.status.numberReady}'=0 --namespace nvidia-network-operator kube-multus-ds sriov-network-config-daemon sriov-device-plugin
+## Expect the network injector to have 3 replicas running.
+kubectl wait deployment --for=jsonpath='{.status.readyReplicas}'=3 --namespace ovn-kubernetes ovn-kubernetes-ovn-kubernetes-resource-injector

 ```

 ### 5. DPUService installation